 So we need to stop, reflect and ask ourselves where we went wrong and how we can correct our course.

-It’s very important to not just look at our texts in black and white terms, but to understand the relevant context to really get an appreciation of how life was at the time.
-As we shall see shortly, the historical context which the Qu’ran permitted the consumption of animals reveals very real and very difficult circumstances.
+It’s very important to not just look at our texts in black and white terms but to understand the relevant context to really get an appreciation of how life was at the time.
+As we shall see shortly, the historical context in which the Qu’ran permitted the consumption of animals reveals very real and very difficult circumstances.

 Now let’s evaluate the mention of domesticated animals in the Qu’ran; like camels and cattle.